Department of Nursing

 - Prepare the graduate for the rapidly changing health care delivery environment and higher education in nursing.

-Beginning in the Fall 2009 semester, all CUNY nursing departments will require applicants for admission into nursing clinicals to provide documentation in one of the following categories:
+Please note that all CUNY nursing departments will require applicants for admission into nursing clinicals to provide documentation to show proof of one of the following categories:

 - U.S. Citizenship,